Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 "It's uncorroborated, self-serving and a relatively recent phenomenon."

-"You have acknowledged that nothing good came from your crimes… you say it was abhorrent and irrational but it is not apparent you were genuinely remorseful."
+"You have acknowledged that nothing good came from your crimes … you say it was abhorrent and irrational but it is not apparent you were genuinely remorseful."

 Justice Mander said as far as he could gauge, Tarrant was "empty of any empathy" for his victims.